This is an example of moderate tricuspid stenosis which is most commonly due to rheumatic heart disease.

 In the animation you can see the turbulent blood flow from the right atrium into the right ventricle.
 You can see the moderately thickened tricuspid valve leaflets and the moderately enlarged right atrium.
 The excursion of the tricuspid valve leaflets is moderately decreased.

-For this condition the murmur intensity and tricuspid opening shap increase with inspiration.
+For this condition the murmur intensity and tricuspid opening snap increase with inspiration.